Lighthouse of Genoa: Modern history

 The tower was shelled during the bombardment of Genoa by the French in 1684; the windows which were damaged were replaced on the orders of Louis XIV in 1692.
 In 1778 construction began on a new lighting system designed to counteract damage done to the lighting apparatus over several centuries of use.
 In 1840 a rotating Fresnel lens was installed; the system was formally inaugurated in January 1841.
-It was modified up until the end of the century in order to increase its capability; the entire lighthouse was modernised again in 1913, but the electrification was poorly done, and had to be refitted in 1936.
+It was modified up until the end of the century to increase its capability; the entire lighthouse was modernised again in 1913, but the electrification was poorly done, and had to be refitted in 1936.
 One last major restoration project, begun after American and British air attacks of World War II, was completed in 1956.
 It is also the symbol surrounding the Derby della Lanterna between two football clubs, Genoa C.F.C. and U.C.
 Sampdoria.

 Panorama of the port with the Lanterna.